ansible-community/community-website/posts/archive/announcing-the-community-ansible-3.0.0-package.md

 First, a little history.
 In Ansible 2.9 and prior, every plugin and module was in the Ansible project ([https://github.com/ansible/ansible](https://github.com/ansible/ansible)) itself.
-When you installed the \"ansible\" package, you got the language, runtime, and all content (modules and other plugins).
+When you installed the "ansible" package, you got the language, runtime, and all content (modules and other plugins).
 Over time, the overwhelming popularity of Ansible created scalability concerns.
 Users had to wait many months for updated content.
 Developers